eric-bach/ragbot2/NOTES.md

 - [x] Deploy aws-documentation-mcp-server in AWS
 - [x] Add aws-documentation-mcp-server back to fast_agent.py and test it works in AWS
 - [x] Add ALB to AWS ECS Fargate container
-- [] Create Cognito User Pool
+- [x] Create Cognito User Pool
-- [] Add Cognito authentication to ALB
-- [] Create Bedrock Knowledge Base with S3 Vectors
+- [-] Create Bedrock Knowledge Base with S3 Vectors - NOT SUPPORTED YET
+- [x] Add Cognito authentication to ALB - REQUIRES CERTIFICATE
-- [] Build frontend UI to connect to ALB backend
+- [] Build frontend to connect to R53/ALB/ECS to test how streaming works with ECS
-- [] Lock down containers to private network
+- [] Move from ECS Fargate to Lambda Function URLs with auth in Lambda code
+- [] Switch frontend to connect to Lambda fURL to compare how streaming works with fURL

 ##### Running FAST API Docker container locally